 celebrating women & their role in society

-This holiday started after a tragedy in the USA, and has grown into an annual event highlighting the important role of women in today's society.
-Many have forgotten the origins, and use the day as good excuse to gift small bouquets of the yellow mimosa flowers which can be found in bloom and an evening out for the ladies or better yet, in couples.
+This holiday started after a tragedy in the USA and has grown into an annual event highlighting the important role of women in today's society.
+Many have forgotten the origins, and use the day as a good excuse to gift small bouquets of the yellow mimosa flowers which can be found in bloom and an evening out for the ladies or better yet, in couples.
 The Italian and Florentine cultural scene normally grants free entrance to women to the city and state museums … however the official communication doesn't arrive until the first week of March - we will keep you updated.

 Italy | FESTA DEL PAPA' | March 19

 or as the Tuscan's say Festa del Babbo